satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 primarily via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
-We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficientIf we had solicited many reviewers, problems would have arisen that are we did not at such a small scale.
+We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficient, but If we had solicited many reviewers, problems would have arisen that are we did not at such a small scale.
 First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
 Second, we reached a consensus on most issues, resulting in a very rapid process of writing and reviewing,